Dayboro Veggie ROI Calculator: is it cheaper to grow or buy?

-Real supermarket prices vs actual growing costs — find out which vegetables save you the most money
+Real supermarket prices vs actual growing costs.
+Find out which vegetables save me the most money.

-We pull current retail prices from our price tracking system (updated regularly from major Australian supermarkets) and compare them against what it actually costs to grow each crop in Southeast Queensland.
-The growing cost estimates account for seeds, water at SEQ rates ($3.50/kL), and fertiliser — but not your labour, because honestly, if you're counting that, you should probably just go to Woolies.
+I pull current retail prices from my price tracking system (updated regularly from major Australian supermarkets) and compare them against what it actually costs to grow each crop in Southeast Queensland.
+My growing cost estimates account for seeds, water at SEQ rates ($3.50/kL), and fertiliser.
+Not your labour, because honestly, if you are counting that, you should probably just go to Woolies.

 Veggie ROI Calculator

-Live supermarket prices vs growing costs for Southeast Queensland
+Live supermarket prices vs my actual growing costs for Southeast Queensland.

 Select a Crop